ml-energy/blog/docs/posts/zeus-apple-silicon.md

 # (3) See how much energy is consumed while generating response
-monitor.begin_window("prompt") # START an energy measurement window output = llm(
+monitor.begin_window("prompt") # START an energy measurement window output = llm.create_chat_completion(
-    "Q: Who are you?
-A: ",
-    max_tokens=32,
-    stop=["Q:", "\n"],
+      messages = [
+          {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "What makes a good Python library?
+Answer concisely."}
+      ],
 )
 energy_metrics = monitor.end_window("prompt") # END measurement, get results

-text_answer = output["choices"][0]["text"]
-print(text_answer)
+print("--- Model Output ---")
+print(output["choices"][0]["message"]["content"])

 # (4) Print energy usage over the measured window
-print("--- Prompt Energy ---") print(energy_metrics)
+print("--- Energy ---")
+print(energy_metrics)
 ```

-And you might see output like:
+And the output might look something like this:

 ```
+--- Energy ---
-CPU Total: 934 mJ
+CPU Total: 170552 mJ
-Efficiency cores: 34 mJ  34 mJ  21 mJ  14 mJ
+Efficiency cores: 488 mJ  414 mJ
-Performance cores: 308 mJ  118 mJ  88 mJ  54 mJ
+Performance cores: 16284 mJ  16570 mJ  15814 mJ  14153 mJ  21243 mJ  20917 mJ  19292 mJ  18666 mJ
-Efficiency core manager: 72 mJ
+Efficiency core manager: 632 mJ
-Performance core manager: 191 mJ
+Performance core manager: 26077 mJ
-DRAM: None (unavailable)
+DRAM: 25078 mJ
-GPU: 20708 mJ
+GPU: 73 mJ
-GPU SRAM: None (unavailable)
+GPU SRAM: 2 mJ
-ANE: None (unavailable)
+ANE: 0 mJ
 ```

+!!!
+Note
-*Note: above, some fields are marked as `None (unavailable)`, which happens when a processor doesn't support energy metrics for that field.
+    Some fields may be `None`, which happens when a processor doesn't support energy metrics for that field.
 On M1 chips (like on my own machine), DRAM, ANE, and GPU SRAM results are often unavailable.
 On newer machines (M2 and above), all fields are typically present.*

 Alternatively, if you’re interfacing with low-level inference code directly (say, in llama.cpp), you can use the C++ version of the energy profiler, which is available as a header-only include, to tease apart energy metrics more precisely.